progmaticsven/omptimization-challenge/README.md

 You can use InputGenerator.java to generate input files with different sizes and duplication ratios.

+You can use OutputValidator.java to verify if your output file

 ## Requirements
 * Every duplicate is only once present in output
 * Must work with very large input files up to ~4 GB in size